kijoongkwon99/eng2kor/README.md

-print(eng_to_hangul("This tool is not perfect, but it was designed to minimize unexpected edge cases and ensure stable behavior.")) print(eng_to_hangul("It was created to serve as a plug-and-play module for TTS systems or as a lightweight normalizer component during model training.")) print(eng_to_hangul("Since the tool prioritizes reflecting the original English phonetics, the output may differ from intuitive Korean pronunciations.
+print(eng_to_hangul("This tool is not perfect, but it was designed to minimize unexpected edge cases and ensure stable behavior.")) print(eng_to_hangul("It was created to serve as a plug-and-play module for TTS systems or as a lightweight normalizer component during model training.")) print(eng_to_hangul("Since the tool prioritizes reflecting the original English phonetics, the output may differ from intuitive Korean pronunciations."))
-))
 ```

 ### Expected Output (approximate)